NeonVulture/Arduino-Projects/ATtiny85-Mini-Clock/Readme.md

 + 10uF Capacitor (if not using programmer)

 ## Choosing a display
+If you are unfamiliar with 7-Segment displays, they are simply a cluster of LEDS organized in such a way that each represents a segment that can then be manipulated to display alpha-numeric data.
+Each LED can be individually triggered by setting its corresponding pin to logic HIGH (i.e. VCC) or logic LOW (i.e. GND) depending on the type of display.
+When working with 7-Segment displays alongside microcontrollers
+You may be wondering why do we even require modules to control a 7-Segment display.
+In essence, it makes interfacing with them much easier and thus makes our lives much easier.
+Also, for the purposes of this project, it is necessary to use a module because there is not enough pins on the ATtiny to connect each pin of a 7-Segment display.
 *TM1637 Display (Module)*
 <p align="center">
   <img src="https://github.com/NeonVulture/Arduino-Projects/blob/main/ATtiny85-Mini-Clock/Assets/Supplemental_Images/TM1637_Display_Module.jpg?raw=true" alt="TM1637 Module"/>